James MacPherson (American football): Professional career

-Indianapolis Colts

 MacPherson spent the 2003 off-season with the Indianapolis Colts of the National Football League (NFL) after going undrafted in the 2003 NFL draft.
 He played in all four preseason games and was released by the team on August 31, 2003.

-Hamilton Tiger-Cats

 He signed with the Hamilton Tiger-Cats of the Canadian Football League in March 2004 and was released by the Tiger-Cats on June 9, 2004.

-Colorado Crush

-MacPherson was signed by the Colorado Crush of the Arena Football League (AFL) on January 6, 2005 and released by the team on January 20, 2005.
+MacPherson was signed by the Colorado Crush of the Arena Football League (AFL) on January 6, 2005, and released by the team on January 20, 2005.

-Philadelphia Soul

-He signed with the Philadelphia Soul of the AFL on January 12, 2006 and was released on January 20, 2006.
+He signed with the Philadelphia Soul of the AFL on January 12, 2006, and was released on January 20, 2006.

-Green Bay Blizzard

 He played for the Green Bay Blizzard of the af2 in 2006, recording 36 touchdowns on 2,241 passing yards as the Blizzard advanced to ArenaCup VII.

-Georgia Force

 MacPherson played for the Georgia Force of the AFL in 2007 and was the backup to Chris Greisen.

-Grand Rapids Rampage

 James signed with the Grand Rapids Rampage of the AFL on October 31, 2007.
-He recorded 88 touchdowns on 4,011 passing yards while also scoring eight rushing touchdowns for the Rampage in 2007.
+He recorded 88 touchdowns on 4,011 passing yards while also scoring eight rushing touchdowns for the Rampage in 2008.